2024 TPBL draft

 The 2024 TPBL draft was the first edition of the Taiwan Professional Basketball League's annual draft.
 The draft was originally scheduled to be held on July 15, 2024, replacing the 2024 PLG draft and 2024 T1 League draft which were scheduled respectively on July 10 and July 11.
 On July 8, the Taipei Fubon Braves, Taoyuan Pauian Pilots, and the Kaohsiung 17LIVE Steelers announced to quit the new league preparation for the new season of the P. League+.
 On July 9, Tainan TSG GhostHawks announced to exit the merger and join the P. League+.

 On July 11, the draft was rescheduled to July 23 at Grand Hilai Taipei in Taipei City.
 There were seven teams joined the draft, including the Formosa Dreamers, Hsinchu Toplus Lioneers, Kaohsiung Aquas, New Taipei CTBC DEA, New Taipei Kings, Taipei Taishin Mars, and the Taoyuan Taiwan Beer Leopards.
 There were 33 players participated in the draft, and 11 players were chosen in 3 rounds.

-Draft orders
+Draft order

-The draft order is based on the original draft orders of the 2024 PLG draft and 2024 T1 League draft.
-Teams with the same draft orders for each round from their original drafts drew lots on July 11 to determine their priorities.
+The draft order was based on the original draft orders of the 2024 PLG draft and 2024 T1 League draft.
+Teams with the same draft order for each round from their original drafts drew lots on July 11 to determine their priorities.